 8.1.2.
 That the school’s mission, institutional identity, and core values and beliefs will be set down in writing in a working community document called the “Blueprint.”

 8.1.3.
-The Board of Trustees will consult the Blueprint to identify the underlying values and beliefs that would support whatever decision is made on the issue before the Board.
+The Board of Directors will consult the Blueprint to identify the underlying values and beliefs that would support whatever decision is made on the issue before the Board.

 8.1.4.
 If the Blueprint does not address the issue, or if a school community member concludes that the Blueprint needs to be amended to more completely address the school’s underlying values and beliefs, it will go through the process of amending the Blueprint.

 188.8.131.52.
 Any member of the school community can propose an amendment.
 The Blueprint Committee will set amendment and